About Old Friends at Cabin Creek

 Old Friends was opened in Georgetown Kentucky by founder Michael Blowen in response to the news that Kentucky Derby winner Ferdinand was slaughtered in Japan.
 Michael Blowen made a commitment to do everything in his power to prevent such travesties in the future.

-The New York location, Old Friends at Cabin Creek- the Bobby Frankel Division was opened in 2009.
-We are home to many special athletes, among them Will’s Way (Travers winner), Roaring Lion (Leo), Red South Down, and the lovable character Zippy Chippy.
-We are also so grateful to have cared for Thunder Rumble (Travers winner), Crusader Sword and Behrens, who are all terribly missed.
+The New York location, Old Friends at Cabin Creek - the Bobby Frankel Division was opened in 2009.
+We are home to many special athletes, among them Commentator (two-time Whitney winner), Roaring Lion (Leo), Red South Down, and the lovable character Zippy Chippy.
+We are also so grateful to have cared for Thunder Rumble and Will’s Way (both Travers winners), Crusader Sword and Behrens, who are all terribly missed.

 Our purpose is to provide dignified retirement for all racehorses, both known and unknown.
 We are Saratoga County’s only thoroughbred retirement farm and one of the few that will take thoroughbred stallions.
 Horses and racing have played a prominent role in the history, growth and development of our area.
 Being located in a racing town presents many challenges and opportunities.
 We are open to the public year round with many special events during track season.